 Is Vietnam Safe to Travel with Kids?

-Traffic in big cities like Hanoi and Ho Chi Minh City can feel intimidating.
-The trick is simple: keep a steady pace, avoid sudden moves, and, if unsure, follow a local across.
-Sidewalks aren’t always stroller-friendly, so a baby carrier or back-carrier works best.
+The trick is simple: walk at a steady pace, avoid sudden moves, and when in doubt, just follow a local across.
+Sidewalks aren’t always stroller-friendly, so we found a baby carrier or toddler back-carrier much easier for exploring.

 Best Time to Visit Vietnam with Kids: Weather & Crowds Guide